-1. Creative project management software provides a central location for ideas and inspiration
+1. Provides a central location for ideas and inspiration

 Brainstorming is a regular team activity in most creative departments.
 Chances are you’ve been involved in a session recently.
 Where did you and your team aggregate the ideas from this session?
 Most times, participants in a brainstorming session leave with nothing to show for it.

 A smart creative project manager gathers all ideas, insights, and notes in one location that is accessible to members of the team.
-Curating ideas in a visible and accessible portal shows your team that their voices are heard, and ideas likely to be implemented.
+Curating ideas in a visible and accessible portal shows your team that their voices are heard and their ideas are likely to be implemented.

-2. Creative project management software provides a streamlined way of accepting and managing incoming requests
+2. Provides a streamlined way of accepting and managing incoming requests

 According to a survey we ran on creative teams, creatives spend at least 25% of their time handling ad-hoc incoming requests on top of their ongoing projects.
 If you work 40 hours in a week, that's 10 hours per week devoted to unplanned incoming requests.